 To ensure equality and diversity is promoted, understood and embedded throughout the whole curriculum.
 Taught discretely through SMSC and PSHCE lessons and when studying themes in Humanities and English.

-Please see document below which explains the Provision for pupils with Special Education Needs at Oakley Vale Primary School.
+Please see the documents below for further information about the provision for SEND pupils at Oakley Vale School.